 This garden craft is incredibly easy to make and if you supervise young kids with the hot glue gun, even kids can have fun with this.

 Supplies for Bottle Cap Flowers

 How to Make Bottle Cap Flowers

-For this easy Earth Day craft, arrange the bottle caps as shown above.
+Learning how to make bottle cap flowers is incredibly simple!
+For this easy garden craft, arrange the bottle caps as shown above.
 You will need 1 bottle cap in the center and 6 around the outer ring.
 Place them upside down on a piece of newspaper.

 Hot glue all the bottle caps together.
 Do this gently so they don't all separate before the glue is dried.
 You may want to do this twice to make sure it is very sturdy.